-The majority of Clients that end up in Merixstudio with the legacy projects either decided to reduce cost by outsourcing the development to Central Europe or were left in shambles being dissatisfied with the current provider.
-Whichever rationale makes you reach out to another software provider, be aware that the process is always critical for both parties - you, who need to evenly onboard newcomers as well as a new development team, who is about to take responsibility for the legacy code and often rectify the mistakes made by the other programming crew.
-Then, a solid plan comes in handy - here goes a checklist to help you get prepared for the challenge and facilitate the teams’ transition.
+Whichever rationale makes you reach out to another software provider, be aware that the success of the handover process is equally vital for all parties involved: you, who need to onboard the newcomers, and a new development team, who is about to take responsibility for the legacy code and often rectify the mistakes made by the previous vendor.
+Our point is, you need a solid transition plan.
+That’s why we come with a checklist* to help you get prepared for the challenge of software project handover and facilitate the team’s transition.

-Note: The flow of the project hand-off is often dependent on the project’s scale, complexity and maturity, then, the points below are more of a suggestion than a must-have.
+*The flow of the project handoff depends on the given project’s scale, complexity, and maturity, so the following steps are more of a suggestion than a must-have.

 Provide sufficient information and documentation

-- Description of the app’s architecture (i.e. particular modules and their correlations),
+- Description of the app’s architecture, including particular modules and their correlations;

-- Updated README file (i.e. guidelines for system’s configuration and installation, operating instructions, list of files included, troubleshooting, changelog, detected bugs),
+- Updated README file that includes guidelines for the system’s configuration and installation, operating instructions, list of files included, troubleshooting, changelog, detected bugs;

-- Description of key algorithms (e.g. calculating the service price or any algorithms that are unusual) + mechanism of importing data from 3rd party systems,
+- Description of key algorithms (e.g., calculating the service price or any algorithms that are unusual) and mechanism of importing data from 3rd party systems;

-- Description of the database structure (additionally, in case of a relational database, a description of their correlations should also be included; this can be presented on ERP - Entity Relationship Diagram),
+- Description of the database structure and in the case of a relational database, a description of their correlations should also be included; this can be presented on ERP (Entity Relationship Diagram);

-- Deployment guidelines (i.e. how to deploy the source code, database and run the project on a new server, any necessary administrator/test customer login credentials).
+- Deployment guidelines, which boils down to instruction of how to deploy the source code, database and run the project on a new server, as well as any necessary administrator/test customer login credentials;

 1. General introduction to the product’s idea